JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 ## Using `PropertiesComponent` for Simple Non-Roamable Persistence

-If the plugin needs to persist just a few simple values, the easiest way to do so is to use the [`PropertiesComponent`](%gh-ic%/platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
+If the plugin needs to persist a few simple values, the easiest way to do so is to use the [`PropertiesComponent`](%gh-ic%/platform/core-api/src/com/intellij/ide/util/PropertiesComponent.java) service.
 It can save both application-level values and project-level values in the workspace file.
 Roaming is disabled for `PropertiesComponent`, so use it only for temporary, non-roamable properties.

-Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.
+Use the `PropertiesComponent.getInstance()` method for storing application-level values and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.

-Since all plugins share the same namespace, it is highly recommended prefixing key names (e.g., using plugin ID `com.example.myCustomSetting`).
+Since all plugins share the same namespace, it is highly recommended prefixing key names (for example, using plugin ID `com.example.myCustomSetting`).

 ## Legacy API (`JDOMExternalizable`) {collapsible="true"}